 For example, if your net MRR this month was $790,000, last month’s net MRR was $660,000, then your company is growing at a monthly rate of 16.45%.

 While there are no real benchmarks for SaaS growth rates, if you’re a post-Seed or Series A start-up, you’ve hit traction with your market if you land with a double-digit percentage.
 With a 10% MRR growth rate, you’re in a good place, and if you’re at 15%, you’re experiencing robust growth.

-Stay on Top of Your SaaS Metrics By Making Sure You’re Accurately Calculating.
+Stay on Top of Your SaaS Metrics by Making Sure You’re Calculating Correctly

 Across these metrics, it’s critical to understand how important it is not only to calculate them but to ensure those calculations are done accurately and consistently.
 We’ve seen a lot of SaaS companies, both new and established, make the mistake of trying to manage these figures manually ultimately sacrificing accuracy and consistency in the process.
 We’ve also seen many companies change the way they calculate a metric for one purpose or another without a clear process or reason.
 And, when they do so, they lose comparability.
 “Is this the new CLV or the old CLV?” is not something you want to get asked.

 At SaaSOptics, we’re equipped to manage the in’s and out’s specific to the SaaS industry: revenue recognition, billing and invoices, customers and renewals, metrics and analytics, and so much more.
 With the power to calculate 100+ SaaS finance and analytical metrics at the touch of a button, we’re here to make sure you have the numbers you need when you need them.

 If you’re interested in crunching your numbers, download our metrics template here to get started with your calculations.
 If you’d like to learn more about how the SaaSOptics platform can help you better manage your business, reach out to demo our platform for free, and see how we can help your business grow.